As a church we aim to be outward looking, both to the local community and to the worldwide church, and have strong ties with several parts of Africa.

 The Fletcher family live and work in the slum community of Klong Toey, Bangkok.
 They are part of an Urban Neighbours of Hope team, seeking to live and show the love of Jesus to those around them.

 Peter Kent, the son of one of our church families, is an evangelist in Paris with Open Air Campaigners International.

 Our newest link is with Stuart and Laxmi Whitby.
 Stuart, a member of our church family, felt called to work in Nepal for many years.
 Now married to Laxmi, he lives in Kathmandu and hopes to serve with Interserve once his training is complete

-More locally, we are happy to support both financially and practically the work of Friends International among international students in Birmingham’s universities, and also the work of the Church Army and the Children’s Society.
+More locally, we support financially and practically the work of Friends International among overseas students in Birmingham universities, and also the work of the Church Army and the Children’s Society.

-Toilet twinning – It is wonderful when one of the church youth gets inspired by God to take some action.
-In this case he had heard about Tearfund’s aim to ‘link a toilet in this country with one in the developing world, so that those less fortunate could be provided with sanitation, clean water, and hygiene education’.
-Not only did he raise the funds to twin one toilet but in the end all of the Parish centre’s toilets could be twinned.
+One of our young people heard about Tearfund’s Toilet Twinning, aiming to ‘link a toilet in this country with one in the developing world, so that those less fortunate can be provided with sanitation, clean water, and hygiene education’.
+Not only did he raise funds to link all our church toilets but encouraged many others to do so as well.